 “This donation is just one way we’re helping those who need it most right now.
 Our $1,000 disaster relief grants are also now available for any customers impacted by the cyclone.

-“For someone who needs emergency accommodation or supplies, this can be a valuable lifeline to help get them back on their feet.”
+“For someone who has suffered major damage to their home, business or farm, this can be a valuable lifeline to help get them back on their feet.”

 NAB has also offered additional support for long-term recovery efforts by launching a colleague giving campaign across the bank, matched dollar for dollar by the NAB Foundation.